AlexGusarov/mesto-frontend/README.md

 ## Description

 **Mesto** — social network for sharing photos.
-It is part of the educational project **Praktikum by Yandex**, implemented using React and BEM.
+It is part of the educational project **Praсtiсum by Yandex**, implemented using React and BEM.

 ## Technologies